Burns Night London 2020

-There is 3 hours of dancing to a wonderful band and caller.
+We have 3 hours of dancing to a wonderful band and caller.
 If you have never danced before then don’t worry, there’s a caller who will let you know the steps.
 You’ll pick it up in no time and part of the fun is learning the dances.
-At halftime the haggis is piped in and there is the recital of Burns’ poem – the Address to the Haggis.
+At halftime, the haggis is piped in and there is the recital of Burns’ poem – the Address to the Haggis.
 If anyone wants to recite any other Burns poetry or songs then let us know.
 The bar area serves Haggis, Neeps (turnips) and Tatties (potatoes) buffet style.
 There are meat and vegetarian options available.
 The vegetarian haggis is also vegan.
 You can see the list of ingredients here.
 You choose when you order.

 What’s the running order for the night?

 How much are tickets?

-Full price tickets are £37.50, concessions are £25.
+Full price tickets are TBC, concessions are TBC.
 Concessions are students, unemployed, retired and NHS staff.
 Please bring proof of status with you.
 There will be no door tickets for Burns night so please book as early as possible.
 The night often sells out.
 You can buy tickets here.
 Based on feedback from last year we will be reducing the number of tickets available.

 What should I wear?